ITC Entertainment: ITC United States programmes

 Although most of the ITC series were produced in Britain, ITC often worked with Television Programs of America (TPA) and several series were filmed in America.
 Possibly the earliest ITC series produced in the US was Fury, a Saturday morning live-action series, about a beloved ranch horse, which starred Peter Graves and ran on NBC in the late 1950s and early 1960s.

 In 1963 Gerry Anderson's Anderson-Provis (AP) Films became part of ACC and produced Fireball XL-5, the hugely successful children's series Thunderbirds and, under its successor company Century 21 Television/Cinema Productions, Captain Scarlet and the Mysterons.
 ITC also funded Anderson-created programmes aimed at the adult market, including UFO and Space: 1999.
 It was at ITC's request that Fanderson, "the Gerry Anderson Appreciation Society," was founded.
 Another ITC children's series was The Adventures of Rupert Bear, the first television outing for the Daily Express cartoon character.
 ITC (in partnership with the Italian company RAI) was also behind Franco Zeffirelli's Biblical mini-series Jesus of Nazareth, Moses the Lawgiver, and the Gregory Peck television film The Scarlet and the Black.

-In 1978, ITC launched a subsidiary, Marble Arch Productions, for American-produced programmes, which in 1982 was renamed to ITC Productions.
+In 1978, ITC launched a subsidiary, Marble Arch Productions, for American-produced programmes, which in 1982 was renamed ITC Productions.
 Outside of telefilms and mini-series, Marble Arch only ever produced two sitcoms, Maggie, which ABC aired from 1981 to 1982 and The Two of Us, which aired on CBS, also that same season.
 After the renaming, ITC attempted to branch out more into series and the lucrative first-run syndication market.
 In 1990, ITC placed Marble Arch up for sale amid financial losses; it was ultimately sold to Interscope Communications, a film and television production company who assumed Marble Arch's former duties in exchange for ITC's handling of distribution and co-financing of Interscope projects.
 The company did not return to first-run television production until 1993, via a deal with producer David Gerber.
 Interscope would eventually return to common ownership with ITC following its acquisition by PolyGram.